;;; -*- Mode: Emacs-Lisp -*-

 with a prefix.

-unbalanced parens in the current buffer.
-When called with a prefix it
+parens in the current buffer.
+When called with a prefix it will look

-will be converted to a left parens.
-If there are too many parens,
+which will be converted to a left parens.
+If there are too many

-they will be deleted unless there is text between the last paren and
+parens, they will be deleted unless there is text between the

-paragraph if in a comment or string.
-Otherwise it will close the
+if in a comment or string.
+Otherwise it will close the containing

-copies of `comment-start' before and `comment-end's after the lines in
+comment-start before and comment-end's after the lines in region.
+To

 seen in the \*ilisp-send* buffer.